-Budgeted cost: £18,539
+Budgeted cost: £12, 680

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils and training will be provided for all staff.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: 1, 5 Phonic workshops for parents Evidence from the EEF shows that where parents are able to support their children in their academic learning, this can show 4 months of progress.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: 1, 5 Dec 2022- ELS scheme was purchased and introduced during Summer 2022.
+Phonic workshops for parents Evidence from the EEF shows that where parents are able to support their children in their academic learning, this can show 4 months of progress.
 1,6 High quality feedback The EEF Toolkit evidence shows that 6 months progress can be added through high- quality feedback, be it verbal or written, teacher or peer.
-1, 2, 5 High quality teaching Evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
+1, 2, 5 High quality teaching Dec 2022- High Quality Teaching Tool introduced to all staff Evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
 Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils.
 Teaching approaches that ensure long-term retention of knowledge, fluency in key skills, and confident use of metacognitive strategies are crucial.
 1, 2, 5 Maths Mastery approach According to the EEF, a mastery approach taken to ensure that all learners master key concepts before moving onto the next one.
-It works best for closing the disadvantaged gap when ensuring additional support and time to those children who have missed learning or who are slower to master new knowledge and skills.
-1, 2, 5 Re-introduction of talk for writing There are many pieces of evidence documenting the positive impact Talk for Writing has on children's progress 1, 2, 5 in writing, reading and the breadth of their vocabulary.
-Training for emotional literacy, e.g. EBSNA, emotion coaching, compassionate schools programme, trauma aware According to the EEF, Emotional Literacy interventions in education are shown to improve Emotional Literacy skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
+It works best for closing the disadvantaged gap when ensuring additional support and time to 1, 2, 5 those children who have missed learning or who are slower to master new knowledge and skills.
+Re-introduction of talk for writing There are many pieces of evidence documenting the positive impact Talk for Writing has on children's progress in writing, reading and the breadth of their vocabulary.
+1, 2, 5 Training for emotional literacy, e.g. EBSNA, emotion coaching, compassionate schools programme, trauma aware Dec 2022- ELSA trained during Year 2021/ 2022 According to the EEF, Emotional Literacy interventions in education are shown to improve Emotional Literacy skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
 3, 5, 7